Briskeby Stadion: Construction and early years

-Freidig was established in 1918 as a local team for Briskebyen in what was then the municipality of Vang.
+Freidig was established in 1918 as a local team for Briskebyen in what was then Vang Municipality.
 At the time there was a severe lack of pitches in Hamar, so the club was forced to sneak into unused venues and play until they were chased by the groundskeeper.
 The club was accepted as a member of the Football Association of Norway (NFF) in 1927, changing its name to Briskebyen FL.
 This forced it to formalize its pitch renting so it would have a single home venue for each season.
 In 1928 and 1929, it played at Vangsbanen, from 1930 through 1933 at Ottestad bane, and from 1934 at Hamar stadion.

 As the club was dissatisfied with this arrangement, it launched plans to establish its own venues.
-First it needed to secure a lot, and in the late 1920s lied its eyes on a parcel of land owned by Hamar Jernstøperi.
-However, the lot was sold to Oplandske Kreditbank in 1930 and the club had to negotiate purchasing the lot from the bank.
+First, it needed to secure a lot, and in the late 1920s, it set its eyes on a parcel of land owned by Hamar Jernstøperi.
+However, the lot was sold to Oplandske Kreditbank in 1930, and the club had to negotiate purchasing the lot from the bank.
 The club established a new committee to look into the stadium issue.
 Hamar IL was invited to become part-owner of the venue, but they chose to remain at Hamar stadion.
 As Briskebyen was not able to secure a partner to share the costs with, opposition towards the project grew within the club.
 Yet, the decision to build the venue was taken by Briskebyen FL's annual meeting on 15 April 1934, with construction starting on 26 April.